 - Search for toilet leaks by placing a drop of food coloring in the toilet tank.
 If any color shows up in the bowl without flushing first, you have a leak.
 (Be sure to flush immediately to avoid staining the tank.)
 Check out DWC’s How to Fix a Toilet Leak pamphlet.

-- Check for leaks.
+- Be a Leak Detective.
 Look for dripping faucets, shower-heads, and fixture connections as well as toilets with silent leaks, by putting a few drops of food coloring into the tank and seeing if it appears in the bowl before you flush.
 Don’t forget to check irrigation systems and spigots too.
 Take the 10 Minute WaterSense Challenge to detect and chase down leaks.

 - Twist and tighten pipe connections.
 To save more water without a noticeable difference in flow, twist on a WaterSense labeled faucet aerator.